cypress-io/cypress-docker-images/CONTRIBUTING.md

 2. Launch XQuartz.
 Under the XQuartz menu, select Settings
 3. Go to the security tab and ensure "Allow connections from network clients" is checked.
 4. `xhost +$(ipconfig getifaddr en0)` to allow connections to the macOS host, this adds IP related to our en0 network interface to the access control list
- - This step is vital for us to see the interactive UI for cypress
 5. Set up a `DISPLAY` env var `export DISPLAY="$IP:0"`
 6. Run your Docker image like such:
 ```bash